Illinois Confederation: Economy

 The economy of the Illinois people was based on agriculture, hunting, and fishing.
-They depended heavily on agriculture, and generally had villages located near rivers where the soil was most fertile.
+They depended heavily on agriculture, and generally located their villages near rivers where the soil was most fertile.
 Maize was the primary crop, but the Illinois also planted beans, squash, pumpkins, and watermelons, and gathered wild foods in the forests.
-Maize was planted in late spring and harvested prematurely in July, at which point most was preserved in order to prepare for the coming winter.
-The second harvest collected ripened maize, which were eaten during warmer months.
-Fish was plentiful in the Illinois river, but the Illinois generally did not rely on fishing as sustenance.
-Hunters primarily sought bison, which were also numerous in the northern Illinois prairies.
-Hunting expeditions set out as individuals or groups, although sometimes in communal groups in which even women were able to participate.
-Annual bison hunts often necessitated groups of up to 300 people.
-In bison hunts, groups would split into several groups and surround the bison on foot.
-When in close proximity, the hunters would shoot their arrows and spears and force the animal in the opposite direction, towards the rest of the hunting party.
-The women had the task of butchering the bison and would preserve the meat by drying and heating it in order to prepare for the winter, when hunting was not possible.
+Maize was planted in late spring and harvested prematurely in July, at which point most was preserved for the coming winter.
+The second harvest collected ripened maize, eaten during warmer months.
+Fish were plentiful in the Illinois River, but the Illinois generally did not rely heavily on fishing for sustenance.

+Hunters primarily sought bison, which were numerous in the northern Illinois prairies.
+Annual bison hunts often necessitated groups of up to 300 people; during such hunts, groups would surround the bison on foot, shoot arrows and spears, and force the animals toward the rest of the hunting party.
+Women butchered the bison and preserved the meat by drying and heating it.

 At the time of European contact, the Illinois economy was largely self-sufficient.
-In the course of their yearly activities, the Illinois people produced virtually all of the foodstuffs and other material products they needed to maintain their way of life.
-However, the Illinois also participated in an extensive trading network.
-In exchange for hides, furs, and human slaves obtained from tribes living to their south and west, the Illinois traded with Great Lakes tribes and French traders for guns and other European goods.
+In the course of their yearly activities, the Illinois people produced virtually all the foodstuffs and material products needed to maintain their way of life.
+The Illinois also participated in an extensive trading network: in exchange for hides, furs, and enslaved persons obtained from tribes to their south and west, they traded with Great Lakes tribes and French traders for guns and other European goods.
 As time passed, traders and missionaries began to settle among the Illinois and their formerly self-sufficient economy became increasingly dependent upon their French allies.

-The Illinois seasonally lived in wigwams and longhouses, depending on the weather and the resources available to them.
-Like most other tribes, they lived in villages with dwellings that were occupied by a number of different families.
+The Illinois seasonally lived in wigwams and longhouses, depending on the weather and resources available to them.
+Like most other tribes, they lived in villages with dwellings occupied by a number of different families.